-Ayo: A Rain Tale by Inkline Games aims to highlight the struggles faced by Sub-Saharan African women just to get clean water.
-Citing a 2016 UNICEF report, Inkline uses the medium of video games to raise awareness about the lack of accessible clean water.
+Ayo: A Rain Tale by Inkline Games aims to highlight the struggles faced by Sub-Saharan African women to get clean water.
+Citing a 2016 UNICEF report, Inkline uses the medium of video games to raise awareness about the lack of accessible fresh water.

 Who is Ayo?

 Ayo is a desert dweller who finally turned old enough to start venturing out daily for water.
 Ayo seems to be all smiles about this, never protesting one bit about her task.
 Her mother, along with the village elder, sends her off and wishes her a safe passage.
 For them, this is a routine occurrence that everybody must go through.